-English and English Literature are studied at Key Stages 3, 4 and 5.
-English Language and Literature and Media Studies are additionally offered as specialist subjects at AS and A-Level.
+English is studied at KS3, English Language and English Literature at KS4, and Literature and Digital Media are additionally offered as specialist subjects at A-Level.

 The English and Media Department is proud of the achievement of its students, with GCSE results above the national average.
 We are committed to fostering a love of our subject through the enthusiasm and expertise of our specialist staff.
 At the heart of our curriculum is an emphasis on oracy, creativity, independence and critical thinking.
 We place a high value on each student's personal response.

 Stimulating creativity and thought beyond the curriculum is an important focus for the English and Media Department.
 We encourage students to enter national creative and critical competitions, and value the achievement and participation of all our students.

 There are twelve specialist English and Media teachers.
 The department is housed in a self-contained block with eleven classrooms.
 It is equipped with its own computer suite and interactive whiteboards, and a growing range of ICT resources.

 Extra-curricular provision: Currently we offer Latin, Ancient Greek, Essay Club, Anime, Warhammer, Film Club, and Creative Writing.

 If parents wish to purchase books to help with their child's studying, here is a recommended list:

 GCSE English Language Eduqas Guide (ISBN 1782943714) - £5.95

 GCSE English Language Workbook (ISBN 1782943722) - £5.95